abemscac/pies-doc/docs/react/use-ref.md

 }
 ```

-By putting a `MutableRefObject<T>` in the `ref` attribute of a DOM node, you'll be able to manipulate [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object in a vanilla JavaScript way.
+By putting a reference in the `ref` attribute of a DOM node, you'll be able to manipulate [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object in a vanilla JavaScript way.
 Notice that we must use `null` as the initial value of reference if the target is a DOM node.

 <Video src="/video/react/use-ref_html-element.mov" />